b1conrad/browser-agent/README.md

 ## installation

+consider these three possible ways to install a browser agent

 ### using the local filesystem

 1. use this [download page](https://b1conrad.github.io/browser-agent/download.html) and click on the links to download `agent.html` and `index.html` (or just click on the link for `spa.html`)